Should you tell your customers you have an AI chatbot?

 At the heart of a great customer experience is trust and so it’s important that your customers trust you.
 Therefore being open and honest with them should really be the best way forward.

 There are many ways to do this.
-Air up have a particular brand tone of voice, and so their bot Airic has a particular way of introducing himself, which you can see below.
+Air up have a particular brand tone of voice, and so their bot Airic has a particular way of introducing himself, which reflects their brand personality.

-Another way is to just simply state that it’s a bot, as All Saints have.
+Another way is to just simply state that it’s a bot, as All Saints have, aligning the chatbot's name with the brand's identity.

 Speed of interactions